After We Præy is:

 The Band’s Sound

 After We Præy unapologetically wear their influences on their sleeves, and in their sound.
-The rock genres that shaped their youth are the sounds that shape their musical output.
+The rock genres that shaped their youth are the sounds that inspire their musical output, but not limit it.

 “Even though we grew up during different times and have lots of varied tastes,” muses Dan, “the three of us share a common love and inspiration of grunge and alternative bands like Nirvana, Foo Fighters, Nine Inch Nails, and Seether, and nu-metal like Korn, Deftones, and System of a Down.”